antifob/incus-goad/README.md

 `config.auto.tfvars` file and the relevant `inventory.yml` file for the lab you'd like to deploy.
 You might also want to edit `main.tf` for additional configuration keys for the VMs.

+As long you deploy the lab on a dedicated host/VM/container, this project should work for you without much friction.

 ## References